-Chairperson - James K. Polk
+Chair - James K. Polk

 The LEPC service committee continues its outreach to the LEPC Chairpersons to encourage their resolve in making Louisiana a safer place in reference to hazardous materials.
-Over the past year we continue to send out emails to all the LEPC's in the state.
-We also continue to visit LEPC meetings to give the LERC presentation and assist with questions from Chairpersons by email.
+We continue to reach out to LEPC Chairpersons to offer help and encouragement.
+We also continue to visit LEPC meetings, conferences or any other related audience to give the LERC presentation.